 Mondelez International (formerly Kraft Foods Inc.) makes what it takes to survive a global snack attack.
 The company's pantry of billion-dollar brands includes: Cadbury and Milka chocolates; LU, Nabisco, and Oreo biscuits; Trident gum; Tang powdered beverages; and Jacobs coffees.
-Mondelez International comprises the global snacking and food brands of the former Kraft Foods following the spinoff of its North America grocery operations (now Kraft Foods Group).
-The two companies split in a tax-free spinoff in 2012.
+Mondelez International comprises the global snacking and food brands of the former Kraft Foods, whose North American operations were spun off to form Kraft Foods Group in 2012.
 Mondelez, with about $35 billion in annual sales, operations in more than 80 countries, and sale in about 165 countries, is the larger of the two businesses.

 As its name suggests, Mondelez International has a global focus.
 Indeed, North America accounts for just 20% of sales.
-Europe is the company's single largest market, contributing 40%, while fast-growing international markets, including Latin America and the Asia-Pacific region, contribute the remainder.
-The company maintains eight manufacturing plants in China in Beijing, Suzhou, Shanghai, Guangzhou, and Jiangmen.
-Mondelez sells its products in some 165 countries.
+Europe is the company's single largest market, contributing 40%, while fast-growing international markets, including Latin America, the Eastern Europe, Middle East and Africa (EEMEA) region, and the Asia-Pacific region, contribute the remainder.
+The company maintains 170 manufacturing and processing plants in 58 countries (including eight in China in Beijing, Suzhou, Shanghai, Guangzhou, and Jiangmen), and boasts more than 215 distribution centers and depots globally.

 Sales and Marketing

 Mondelez sells its candy, snacks, and beverages through supermarket chains, wholesalers, supercenters, warehouse clubs, mass merchandisers, convenience stores, drug stores, and other retail food outlets.
-The company's 10 largest customers accounted for about 22% of sales in 2013.
+The company also sells through independent sales offices and agents in some of its international locations.
+Mondelez' 10 largest customers accounted for nearly 25% of sales in 2014.

 The separation of the global snacking business from the North American grocery operations paved the way for each business to adopt its own strategy.
-Mondelez is looking to its 15 global power brands (including Chips Ahoy!, Oreo, Milka, Cadbury, Chiclets and Trident) to drive 70% of its growth.
+Mondelez is looking to its 15 global power brands (including Chips Ahoy!, Oreo, Milka, Cadbury, Chiclets and Trident) to drive 70% of its growth (up from 60% in 2014).
 The company holds the number one position globally in biscuits (or as we say in America, cookies), chocolate, candy and powdered beverages.
 It's number two in gum and coffee.

 The company's hard-won battle for UK candy maker Cadbury in 2010 gave the snack business the heft to stand alone.
 The purchase, valued at about $18.5 million, created a "global powerhouse in snacks, confections, and quick meals, with a large portfolio of leading brands around the world."
 Cadbury's top brands include Dairy Milk bars, Roses chocolates, Trident gum, Halls cough drops, and the ever-popular Creme Eggs.
-The union of the #1 US food company and the 200-plus-year-old UK confectioner bumped Kraft up into the top spot of candy makers by revenue, unseating longtime leader Mars.
-The takeover also made Kraft the #2 US chewing gum maker by revenue (just behind Wrigley) and gave it access to developing overseas markets, such as Brazil, India, Mexico, Russia, South Africa, and China, where Cadbury brands have a solid presence.
+In 2014, Mondelez's chocolate division, which includes Cadbury, generated more than 25% of the company's total sales.